 Ever since theories have abounded as to what exactly transpired.
 Films show that Ali did connect with a chopping counter right hand to the side of Liston’s head — he later dubbed it his “Anchor Punch” — and the challenger then toppled forward before rolling onto his back.
 But while a punch did land and appeared to precipitate a flash knockdown, the blow hardly seemed powerful enough to incapacitate the durable Liston.
 Indeed, Sonny later stated to more than one writer that the reason he didn’t get to his feet was because 1.
 Ali was hovering over him, and 2. he didn’t hear a count.
 But his swooning after getting to his knees suggests that either he was legitimately dazed and confused, or he decided “To hell with it” and quit.

 Some speculated Liston wanted an early exit for fear of being killed by an errant bullet if a follower of Malcolm X tried to assassinate Ali.
 Others concluded the fight had to be fixed, though it’s difficult to imagine a more clumsy way to execute a dive.
 (And if that was Liston’s intention, why would he get up and then try to resume fighting?)
-To this day some believe Liston, an ex-con and former mob enforcer, threw both fights with Ali, though hard evidence to bolster that idea has never surfaced.
+To this day some believe Liston, an ex-con and former mob enforcer, threw both fights with Ali, though hard evidence to bolster that theory has never surfaced.
 The bottom line is the mysterious and bizarre Ali vs Liston rematch has never not been controversial in all the years since, and it will forever stand as a surreal episode of infinite weirdness, indeed, the most controversial match in the long history of the prize ring.

 — Robert Portis